bunkahle/Transcrypt-Examples/document_write/document_write.rst

 According to the machine and its power you are using this might take a shorter or longer time to happen or it might even give you a warning on the side of the browser.
 So there is no update of what already has been written - there is only all at the end or nothing while the page is loading.
-Ant this is an important limitation of document.write():
+And this is an important limitation of document.write():

 **The call to document.write(anytext) only works while the page is loading.**